libgdx/libgdx.github.io/wiki/start/import-and-running.md

 ### In IDEA/Android Studio:
 1. Extend the Gradle tab on the right sight of your window: <br/>
   ![](/assets/images/dev/idea/3.png)
-2. Expand the tasks of your project and then select: desktop -> other -> run.
+2. Expand the tasks of your project and then select: lwjgl3 -> other -> run.

    **In Android Studio 4.2**, tasks are no longer shown by default.
 Go to `Settings -> Experimental` and uncheck `Do not build Gradle task list during Gradle sync`.
 Then sync the project via `File -> Sync Project with Gradle Files`
    {: .notice--primary}

 <b>Alternatively</b>, you can create a run configuration:
-1. Right click your DesktopLauncher class
+1. Right-click your Lwjgl3Launcher class
-2. Select 'Run DesktopLauncher.main()'.
+2. Select 'Run Lwjgl3Launcher.main()'.
 This should fail with missing assets, because we need to hook up the assets folder first.
 3. Open up Run Configurations <br/>
   ![](/assets/images/dev/idea/0.png)
-4. Edit the Run Configuration that was just created by running the desktop project and set the working directory to point to your `assets` folder <br/>
+4. Edit the Run Configuration that was just created by running the lwjgl3 project and set the working directory to point to your `assets` folder <br/>
   ![](/assets/images/dev/idea/1.png)

-    On **macOS**, LWJGL3 projects require one extra step: Either add the ([experimental](https://github.com/libgdx/libgdx/issues?q=is%3Aissue+is%3Aopen+label%3Aglfw-awt-macos)) `com.badlogicgames.gdx:gdx-lwjgl3-glfw-awt-macos` dependency to your desktop project, or, in your Run Configuration, set the VM Options to `-XstartOnFirstThread`.
+    On **macOS**, LWJGL3 projects require one extra step: Either add the ([experimental](https://github.com/libgdx/libgdx/issues?q=is%3Aissue+is%3Aopen+label%3Aglfw-awt-macos)) `com.badlogicgames.gdx:gdx-lwjgl3-glfw-awt-macos` dependency to your lwjgl3 project, or, in your Run Configuration, set the VM Options to `-XstartOnFirstThread`.
 Additional information can be found [here](/news/2021/07/devlog-7-lwjgl3#do-i-need-to-do-anything-else).
     {: .notice--warning}
 5. Run your application using the run button

 ### In Eclipse:
-1. Right click your desktop project -> Run as -> Run Configurations...
+1. Right-click your lwjgl3 project -> Run as -> Run Configurations...
 2. On the right side, select Java Application: <br/>
   ![](/assets/images/dev/eclipse/3.png)
 3. At the top left, click the icon to create a new run configuration:
   ![](/assets/images/dev/eclipse/0.png)
-4. As Main class select your `DesktopLauncher` class
+4. As Main class select your `Lwjgl3Launcher` class
 5. After that, click on the Arguments tab
 6. At the bottom, under 'Working directory' select 'Other' -> Workspace...
   ![](/assets/images/dev/eclipse/1.png)

-    On **macOS**, LWJGL3 projects require one extra step: Either add the ([experimental](https://github.com/libgdx/libgdx/issues?q=is%3Aissue+is%3Aopen+label%3Aglfw-awt-macos)) `com.badlogicgames.gdx:gdx-lwjgl3-glfw-awt-macos` dependency to your desktop project, or, in your Run Configuration, set the VM Options to `-XstartOnFirstThread`.
+    On **macOS**, LWJGL3 projects require one extra step: Either add the ([experimental](https://github.com/libgdx/libgdx/issues?q=is%3Aissue+is%3Aopen+label%3Aglfw-awt-macos)) `com.badlogicgames.gdx:gdx-lwjgl3-glfw-awt-macos` dependency to your lwjgl3 project, or, in your Run Configuration, set the VM Options to `-XstartOnFirstThread`.
 Additional information can be found [here](/news/2021/07/devlog-7-lwjgl3#do-i-need-to-do-anything-else).
     {: .notice--warning}
 7. Then select your asset folder located in `assets`

 ### In NetBeans:
-Right click the desktop project -> Run
+Right-click the lwjgl3 project -> Run

 <br/>

 ## Android
-- **IDEA/Android Studio:** Right click AndroidLauncher -> Run AndroidLauncher
+- **IDEA/Android Studio:** Right-click AndroidLauncher -> Run AndroidLauncher
-- **Eclipse:** Right click Android project -> Run As -> AndroidApplication
+- **Eclipse:** Right-click Android project -> Run As -> AndroidApplication
-- **NetBeans:** Right click Android project -> Run As -> AndroidApplication
+- **NetBeans:** Right-click Android project -> Run As -> AndroidApplication

 <br/>